conventional-changelog/get-pkg-repo/README.md

 ## Usage

-There are two ways to use `github-metadata-sync`, either as a CLI tool, or programmatically.
+There are two ways to use `get-pkg-repo`, either as a CLI tool, or programmatically.

 **Programmatically**